songchenwen/plexdlnaplayer/README.md

 # Plex DLNA Player

-There is no built in way to cast plex music to DLNA sound boxes.
+There is no built in way to cast plex music to DLNA speakers.
 This project will be the bridge.

 ## Features

-- Use UPNP auto discovery to find your DLNA devices in lan.
+- Use UPNP auto discovery to find your DLNA devices in LAN.
 - Use Plex GDM to notify Plex clients about the DLNA devices.
 - Connect your DLNA device to plex.tv and let the Plex clients which don't support GDM find your DLNA devices. eg, PlexAmp.
-- Connect to your DLNA sound boxes with your Plex client's `Select Player` window.
+- Connect to your DLNA speakers with your Plex client's `Select Player` window.

 ## Installation
 Just clone this repo and run `main.py` with python.